Privilege Type

 Overview

-The Privilege feature allows permission control through SQL statement combinations.
+The Privilege feature allows privilege control through SQL statement combinations.
 In addition, for web editors, you can control data export/import and clipboard copy functions.
 SQL statements are classified according to ANSI SQL standards, and Redis provides separate Privilege Types.

 Creating Privileges